vitaliy-bobrov/metalsmith-disqus/README.md

   Default: ''

-  Your site url with trailing `/`, used to generate page url in Disqus configuration.
+  Your site url, used to generate page url in Disqus configuration.

 ### shortname - **Required**
   Type: String